High-resolution differential USB oscilloscope

 Human heartbeat captured on PicoScope 4444

 The high-impedance, high-resolution inputs are also suited to biological and scientific research, as they allow measurements on low-level millivolt signals (2 mV/div at 12 bits) in the presence of common-mode noise without the need for expensive differential preamplifiers or differential oscilloscope probes.
 The probe is constructed with twinax cable (twisted-pair inner conductors with an outer shield) to ensure a high common-mode rejection ratio (CMRR).
-The outer screen of the cable can optionally be connected to a signal ground to improve screening and further reduce noise pickup.
+The outer screen of the cable can optionally be connected to a signal ground to improve rejection of common mode voltages and currents.

 The PicoConnect 441 probes are also ideal for measuring differential signal sources such as CAN bus and balanced audio on a single channel, and can be used to directly measure from bridge-type sensors such as load cells and pressure sensors.